Counting Data Processing

 Electric Meter Connected Backwards

-When an electric meter is connected backwards, its indexes en_im and en_ex can be reversed.
+When an electric meter is connected backwards, we can invert its indices en_im and en_ex.

 Key